 - Most egg spawns drop an item called Noblegarden chocolate.
 While you can use it as a food item, it's more valuable as a currency at special holiday vendors (also located in level 5 towns) selling a noncombat pet, Noblegarden clothing, and other items you'll need for some of the achievements.
-Mages can also buy the Tome of Polymorph: Rabbit, although you can't learn it until level 60.
+Mages can also buy the Tome of Polymorph: Rabbit (which can't be learned until level 60).

-- Completing the meta-achievement Noble Gardener will reward the title "(Name) the Noble."
+- Completing the meta-achievement Noble Gardener will reward the title the Noble.

 Generally speaking, most Noblegarden achievements are neither difficult nor time-consuming.
 This is definitely one of the more forgiving holidays with respect to earning its meta-achievement.
 Enjoy that while it lasts, because Children's Week is coming up, and it's still got one of the nastiest achievements

-The easiest by far, all this achievement requires you to do is find one Brightly Colored Egg
+is the easiest requirement by far.
+All this achievement requires you to do is find one Brightly Colored Egg

 For all those of us who love having Sting